String Quartets, Op. 33 (Haydn)

 The Op.
 33 String Quartets were written by Joseph Haydn in the summer and Autumn of 1781 for the Viennese publisher Artaria.
 This set of string quartets has several nicknames, the most common of which is the "Russian" quartets, because Haydn dedicated the quartets to the Grand Duke Paul of Russia and many (if not all) of the quartets were premiered on Christmas Day, 1781, at the Viennese apartment of the Duke's wife, the Grand Duchess Maria Feodorovna.
-The "Russian" quartets were some of Wolfgang Amadeus Mozart's favorite works by Haydn and in 1785 Mozart dedicated six string quartets to Haydn in admiration of the quartets.
+Some scholars theorize that the "Russian" quartets were the inspiration for Mozart's six string quartets dedicated to Haydn, but no direct evidence has been found.

 Opus 33 No. 1

 This quartet in B minor is numbered variously as No. 31, Hob.
 III:37, and FHE No. 70.

 The first movement pretends to start in D major before settling in the home key of B minor, echoed by Haydn's later quartet in B minor, Op.
 64, No. 2.